Milwaukee, Wisconsin has a lot to offer regarding unique and quirky things to do.

 You’ll have an even greater respect for this beloved motorcycle brand after touring the 20-acre campus in downtown Milwaukee.

 During your time in the museum, you can see how the design of Harley-Davidson motorcycles has evolved over the years.
-The exhibit of colorful gas tanks is a great example of previous styles through the years.

-One of the exhibits in the museum displays the oldest known Harley Davidson motorcycle in existence, prototype “Serial Number 1.”
-Serial Number 1 was built in 1903.
+One exhibit in the museum displays “Serial Number 1,” the oldest known Harley Davidson motorcycle in existence prototype, built in 1903.

-On the floor around the motorcycle exhibit is a boundary line marked around it so that you can visualize the size of the small shed it was built in.
+On the floor around the motorcycle exhibit is a boundary line marked around it so you can visualize the size of the small shed it was built in.

 Art With a View at Milwaukee Art Museum